oalders/git-helpers/README.md

 ## remote\_url( $remote\_name )

-Returns a URL for the upstream you've requested by name.
+Returns a URL for the remote you've requested by name.
 Defaults to 'origin'.
 Provides you with the exact URL which git returns.
 Nothing is fixed up for you.

     # defaults to 'origin'